LeoDog896/game-solver/book/src/performance.md

 You can also use `game-solver`'s [reinforcement learning](./reinforcement_learning.md) method, which is highly recommended as it saves time on manual implementation.

 If possible, try to "guess" the score of a move, and sort the moves by that score.

+Since `game-solver` uses principal variation search, if the first move in the move ordering is great, this solver will generally work very fast.

 ### Efficient Bitboards